hizzle-co/hizzle/packages/README.md

 In order for bundlers to tree-shake packages effectively, they often need to know whether a package includes side effects in its code.
 This is done through the `sideEffects` field in the package's `package.json`.

+IMPORTANT: CSS files won't be extracted if the `sideEffects` field is set to `false`.

 If your package has no side effects, simply set the field to `false`:

 ```json